Asana/python-asana/docs/MembershipsApi.md

 memberships_api_instance = asana.MembershipsApi(api_client)
 membership_gid = "12345" # str | Globally unique identifier for the membership.
 opts = {
-    'opt_fields': "access_level,member,member.name,parent,parent.name,resource_subtype" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "access_level,member,member.name,parent,parent.name,resource_subtype", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: